rebeccoder/cook-book/README.md

 # The Vegan Cook Book

-The Vegan Cook Book is an online resource for anyone interested in vegan recipes to have the opportunity to share and search for their favourite vegan recipes which they are then able to view, edit or delete if needs be.
+The Vegan Cook Book is an online resource for anyone interested in vegan recipes.
+It gives users the opportunity to register their account and be part of a community cook book where they are able to view a range of recipes added by other people as well as themselves.
+They are also able to edit and delete their own recipes if needs be.

+Link to Live Website: (https://mscookbook.herokuapp.com/get_recipes)

 ## Table of contents

+---

 1. [UX](#ux)
     - [Visitor Goals](#visitor-goals)